juristr/fabiangosebrink.github.io/_posts/2017-01-14-angular-template-driven-forms-demystified.md

 So this gives us the possibility to ask the form for some variables angular gives us.

 We can also do this whole template variable thing on a control itself and ask the simple control for its state.
-The same properties which are valid for the form apply also on the control:

-Therefore we have to grab our ngModel-directive again and assign it to a tamplate variable to make the control or the model assigned to this control accessible.
+The same properties which are valid for the form apply also on the control.
+Therefore we have to grab our ngModel-directive again and assign it to a template variable to make the control, or better: the model assigned to this control, accessible.

 {% highlight html %}